 One of the first songs that Jon wrote in 'The Wild Ones' was ‘Runaway' which was a song that appeared on a four-song demo that they made.
 Interestingly, session bassist Hugh McDonald played on the demo.
 It was recorded at The Power Station by 'Johnny B' as he called himself on the recording and it was destined for the top; though not without a struggle.
 Jon and David soon made a promotional trip to Los Angeles in an endeavour to get a record deal.
 ‘Runaway' was a good song, but the key to impressing a record company's A & R department was to have a band who could deliver the music live.
 That was the stumbling block; the right mix of musicians to play in the band was yet to be found.

-Following a visit by Jon to a Long Island rock radio station which was owned
+Following a visit in 1982 by Jon to a Long Island rock radio station which was owned

 by the Doubleday Corporation and called WAPP; something encouraging happened